 6 Top Ways To Maintain A Program Of Recovery

-By Patrick O’Neil, Group Facilitator, CAST Centers
+By Patrick O’Neil, Group Facilitator, CAST Treatment Centers

 I’ve been gratefully clean and sober and in recovery for quite a few years now.
 But I wasn’t always grateful or even happy to be here.
 I came in kicking and screaming.
 I wanted to use without consequences and that just wasn’t possible.
 I had a grandiose sense of myself.
 If I could just become a famous rock star then everything would be perfect.
 Fortunately that didn’t happen.
 If it had I’d probably be dead.
 Instead I reluctantly went to rehab, followed suggestions, and begrudgingly got involved with a 12 Step program.
 After a month of meetings I obtained a sponsor and began working the steps.
 Over the next year I slowly became a member of the AA and NA communities.
 In doing so I found my support system and a bunch of friends that didn’t use and helped me stay clean and sober.